Elisabeth (Lisa) Trischler

 Postgraduate Teaching Assistant, University of Leeds, UK (2020 – Current), School of English, Medieval Literature module

-Postgraduate Teaching Assistant, University of Leeds, UK (2019 – Current), School of English, Foundations of English Studies module
+Postgraduate Teaching Assistant, University of Leeds, UK (2019 – 2020), School of English, Foundations of English Studies module

-Postgraduate Teaching Assistant, University of Leeds, UK (2019 – Current), School of Languages, Cultures, and Societies, Introduction to Dante’s Comedy
+Postgraduate Teaching Assistant, University of Leeds, UK (2019 – 2020), School of Languages, Cultures, and Societies, Introduction to Dante’s Comedy

 IMS Lectures and IMC Support Assistant, University of Leeds, UK, Institute for Medieval Studies (2014 – 2015)

 - Assisted with the running of IMS Lecture series, including: set-up of lecture space and AV equipment, producing signage and questionnaires, photographing lectures, designing and producing posters

 - Maintained IMS Facebook page: creating events, posting and writing pre- and post-event summaries

 - Created questionnaire result reports in Microsoft Word and Excel